publiccodenet/about/activities/codebase-stewardship/goals.md

 We provide this sustainability in the first place by creating strong communities of users and developers that can take ownership of the product.

-We don't give a man a fish.
-We don't even assume he wants to learn fishing.
-We help him figure out what nourishment he needs and then help him along on that path, regardless if it is becoming a fisherman or a farmer.
+We don't give a person a fish.
+We don't even assume they want to learn fishing.
+We help them figure out what nourishment they need, and then help them along on that path, regardless if it is becoming a fisher or a farmer.